Welcome to the Northants Bird Ringing Group

 Arriving before sunrise we were treated to the spectacle of thousands of Starlings leaving their nightime roost in the reedbeds.

-As we were leaving for the day the sight of a murmuration was a fabulous end, as agin thousands of Starlings returned to their roost.
+As we were leaving for the day the sight of a murmuration was a fabulous end, as again thousands of Starlings returned to their roost.
 This time they drew the attention of a Sparrowhawk, hoping to take advantage of this mobile diner, but without any visible success.

 Tuesday, 19 November 2024